 6. Sun Bay

-Whether you have some time on Vieques before or after a night at a bioluminescent bay or if you’ve decided to spend a few days there, Sun Bay is an excellent choice for a relaxing beach without big crowds.
-Sun Bay is located next to the village of Esperanza and just down the road from Mosquito Bay.
+Whether you have some time on Vieques before or after a night at a bioluminescent bay or have decided to spend a few days there, Sun Bay is an excellent choice for a relaxing beach without big crowds.
+Sun Bay is next to Esperanza’s village and just down the road from Mosquito Bay.

-Here, you’ll find a long and wide cove with golden sand and coconut trees lining the shore.
-The road leading to the beach sort of merges with the sand eventually, allowing beachgoers to park close and easily if they have the right type of vehicle.
+Here, you’ll find a long, wide cove with golden sand and coconut trees lining the shore.
+The road leading to the beach eventually merges with the sand, allowing beachgoers to park close and easily if they have the right type of vehicle.

-Despite having all the facilities of a public beach, such as lifeguards, showers, and even a snack bar, Sun Bay never gets too busy to be enjoyed.
+Despite having all the public beach facilities, such as lifeguards, showers, and even a snack bar, Sun Bay never gets too busy to be enjoyed.

 The water is usually quite calm, the snorkeling is very good, and coconut trees provide natural shade.
-Just be very careful not to set up your towel under any coconuts – they do fall, and they are dangerous!
+Just be careful not to set up your towel under any coconuts – they do fall and are dangerous!

-There are a few other smaller and more secluded cove beaches a short distance away by hike for those who don’t feel like relaxing the whole day.
-The village of Esperanza can also be reached on foot if the snack bar is missing something or you want to do some shopping.
+There are a few smaller and more secluded cove beaches a short distance away by hike for those who don’t feel like relaxing the whole day.
+The village of Esperanza can also be reached on foot if the snack bar is missing something or you want to shop.